An overview of menus from passenger ships 1860s to 1960s

 Though design and decoration can be seen in each menu we’ve looked at so far, menu covers became even more elaborate and colorful as the early 20th century went on.
 For these two Interwar Period menus, we even see an artist’s credit in the bottom left of the lithographs.

 Both menu covers were designed by French illustrator George Barbier (1882–1932).
-Barbier was known for his fashion illustrations and even worked with renowned fellow Art Deco illustrator Erté (1892–1990)1.
+Barbier was known for his fashion illustrations and even worked with renowned fellow Art Deco illustrator Erté (1892–1990) George Babier Fan in the collection of the Metropolitan Museum of Art.
 The two menu covers complement each other with one showing “Yesterday’s Passengers” of 1907 and the other showing the modern styles of “Today’s Passengers” of 1927.

 Looking at the interior of one of these menus, we get a peek at what was served aboard SS Chicago on June 13, 1928.
 The menu is actually printed twice, with the left side in French and the right side in English.
 Much of the ocean liner ephemera in the Museum’s collections include text in languages other than English.
 Though the English shipping lines like Cunard and White Star were important players in the transatlantic passenger trade, the French Line, the North German Lloyd Line, and the Hamburg American Line were competitors.
 Though the collections staff and interns sometimes have to work on translating these artifacts to catalog them, it’s nice when the work is done for us.